Search

 Credit: Envato Elements/ GalinkaZhi

-Fire-resistant safes are one of the best fireproof places to safely store your money.
+Fire resistant safes are one of the best fireproof places to safely store your money.
 Due to their coded system, these safes offer exceptional security measures in addition to safeguarding your money from flames.
 If someone breaks into your home, they won't be able to figure out the safe's code.
-If you want to be completely protected, make sure to choose a large safe that would be difficult for would-be thieves to carry from the house.
+If you want to be completely protected, make sure to opt for a large safe that would be challenging for would-be thieves to carry from your house.

 2) Use Fireproof Bags